The Only Digital Transformation Definition You Need

 Few companies are considered digitally mature, and even then, their strategy will need to continuously evolve to take advantage of the next generation of opportunities in the digital economy.

-True digital adoption means that employees, leadership, suppliers, partners, customers and other stakeholders, actually make use of the full potential of their digital tools.
-These tools are there to serve them, but if they are not adopted, they serve no one and no purpose.
+True digital adoption means that employees, leadership, suppliers, partners, customers, and other stakeholders, actually realize the full potential of their digital tools.
+These tools are there to serve them, but if they are not adopted, they have no purpose.